Director: Scott Spiegel

 In the end, the movie is all about a series of murders and their creative extremities.
 This is the kind of picture that relishes in its ability to make its audience cringe, and thanks to the special effects maestros at KNB Efx Group – who went on to work on cringing classics such as Misery and From Dusk Till Dawn – you find yourself anticipating each kill wondering just what they’ll do to top the last.

-Tom Savini would have been proud.
+Tom Savini would be proud.

 There are so many to choose from, a paper spike through the eyeball and a head squashed in a garbage compressor proving two of the most unsettling, but for pure cringing terror nothing beats one unlucky customers date with a band saw.
 Cripes!